 What does Messiah mean?

 Messiah, comes from the verb מָשַׁח (see here).
-It means anointed one and has the idea of being ordained into a certain office.
+It means anointed one and has the idea of being ordained to a certain office.

 Into which office was Jesus anointed?

-The Bible teaches us that Jesus performed the work of the kingly office, the priestly office, and the prophetic office.
+The Bible teaches us that Jesus performed the work of the kingly, the priestly, and the prophetic office.